-Available for visitors to view for free from 28 November ’18 to 27 January ‘19, RINSE, REPEAT will offer an insight into Malone’s processes and passions: resourcefulness, hyper-construction and atypical elegance.
-Celebrated for his detailed, sensitive study of the woman’s form and creation of a rare sustainable fashion practice, focal points will include large soft hanging interactive sculptures and intimate vitrines that will display Richard Malone’s creative process of clothing design through toiles, samples, sketches, textures and video.
+Available for visitors to view for free from 28 November ’18 to 3 February ‘19, RINSE, REPEAT offers an insight into Malone’s processes and passions: resourcefulness, hyper-construction and atypical elegance.
+Celebrated for his detailed, sensitive study of the woman’s form and creation of a rare sustainable fashion practice, focal points include large soft hanging interactive sculptures and intimate vitrines that will display Richard Malone’s creative process of clothing design through toiles, samples, sketches, textures and video.

 “I don’t think there is much to clothes, until people are in them.”
 Richard Malone.